-If you would like a confidential, no-obligation hospice assessment, call our Care Navigator at 866-234-7742 to set up an appointment.
-A hospice nurse will come to wherever you are – including a hospital or nursing home – to ask you questions about your health.
+When you call a hospice, usually a hospice nurse will come to wherever you are – including a hospital or nursing home – to ask you questions about your health.
 After the assessment meeting that takes about an hour, our hospice intake team will speak further with your doctor and review all your information with our hospice medical director.

 Once both your doctor and the hospice medical director certify that you’re hospice eligible, you’ll sign consent papers and then you’ll be officially under hospice care.
 The next step is getting the equipment you need (such as a bed or oxygen) delivered to you.
 Next, an admissions nurse will visit you, review all your medications with the doctor and order them for delivery to you.
 From this point on, hospice re-orders your medications and has them delivered to you on schedule.
 If you like, your hospice nurse also fills your pill box for you each time it needs to be done.

 Is it time for me to enroll in hospice?

 If you have a serious illness and a cure is no longer effective, or isn’t adding to the quality of your life, it may be time to consider if hospice care is right for you.
 Please feel free to call us to have a private conversation about your options – there’s never an obligation or cost to you for a confidential discussion.

-What if I start hospice care and then change my mind?
+What if I start hospice and change my mind?

 You can discontinue hospice care at any time by telling your hospice nurse or our Care Navigator at 866-234-7244 that you want to stop hospice service.
 We’ll give you a statement to complete to revoke your hospice enrollment and then we’ll come and collect the medical equipment we delivered to you.
 If your situation changes, you can re-elect hospice care at any time that you’re eligible.